Sam Mendes’ 1917 is edited to look like the entire movie is one continuous take. DreamWorks Pictures.

 The claustrophobic trenches of Sam Mendes’ World War I epic, 1917, offer one of the most anxiety-inducing settings of any war film since Das Boot.
-High mud walls obscure a hidden enemy, unpredictable shelling snuffs out any sense of safety, and the inability to dispose of corpses even lends an element of horror to Mendes’ unique depiction of World War I combat.
-Despite the gloomy backdrop, 1917 relies on editing, not setting, to build tension.
-The movie succeeds thanks in large part to the master of suspense: Alfred Hitchcock.
+High mud walls, unpredictable shelling, and ever-growing piles of corpses lend an element of horror to Mendes’ unique depiction of World War I combat.

 Hitchcock first created the illusion for his 1948 film, Rope.
 He disguised several unusually long shots as one by hiding cuts in easy-to-miss moments when the camera’s view was briefly obstructed.
 A character passing in front of the camera or a fleeting moment of darkness is meant to fool even the most hawk-eyed audience members.